bobbyluig/bobbyluig.github.io/_drafts/interesting-magic-squares.md

 date: 2023-10-22
 ---

-Earlier this year, I visited Barcelona for the first time and saw the magic square on the Sagrada Família.
+Earlier this year, I visited Barcelona for the first time and saw the magic square on the Sagrada Familia.
 Unlike a normal 4×4 magic square, this one has a magic constant of 33 and a total of 310 combinations that add up to the magic constant.
 I wanted to know if there other magic squares that had even more interesting properties given similar constraints.

 ## Trivial and Non-normal

 We'll start with the definition of magic squares for Wikipedia.
-There are stricter definitions of magic squares, but we want one that includes the magic square on the Sagrada Família.
+There are stricter definitions of magic squares, but we want one that includes the magic square on the Sagrada Familia.

 > "In recreational mathematics, a square array of numbers, usually positive integers, is called a magic square if the sums of the numbers in each row, each column, and both main diagonals are the same."
 > — Magic square, Wikipedia[^wikipedia]